-Following up from the establishment by the Steering Committee of the European PGRFA Evaluation Network (EVA), the ECPGR Secretariat has successfully submitted a proposal to Germany for funding of a three-year project (2019-2022) that will kick-start the wheat and barley EVA network and the vegetables (carrot, lettuce and pepper) EVA network for three years.
-Agreements in principle to participate in the two networks have been obtained from a number of private breeding companies and research institutions (Wheat and barley, Vegetables).
+Following up from the establishment of the European PGRFA Evaluation Network EVA by the Steering Committee, the ECPGR Secretariat submitted a successful proposal to Germany for funding of a project to kick-start the EVA networks on wheat and barley and vegetables (carrot, lettuce and pepper) for three years (2019-2022).
 Each year a different batch of European genebank accessions will be multiplied and then evaluated in multiple locations for disease resistance and other traits.
 All accessions will be genotyped.
 All data will be provided to EURISCO and made widely available after an embargo period, to incentivize the collaboration of private breeders.

 Right from the project start in July 2019, several private breeding companies and public research institutions have agreed to participate in the crop-specific networks, but additional partners are welcome.
 Find all organizations participating in EVA in the various network pages.